drag

 A post shared by F L A V E D O (@flavedo.beauty)

-Concerned with the amount of plastic waste flooding the beauty industry, Australian makeup brand Flavedo and Albedo took matters into its own hands.
+Concerned with the amount of plastic waste flooding the beauty industry, Australian makeup brand Flavedo took matters into its own hands.
 Combining the colourful playfulness of the beauty world with zero plastic packaging means you don’t have to compromise on fun and flavour in exchange for being eco-friendly.
 The pastel eye pencils are definitely on our wish list.

 Go-To Skincare